 What to Expect in the Transportation Industry

-For 2021, the companies said to expect growth in freight volumes next year as goods production recovers and more products flood the market.
+For 2021, the companies said to expect growth in freight volumes in 2022 as goods production recovers and more products flood the market.
 But while intermodal capacity is expected to help compensate for tighter truckload capacity, freight demand will be inconsistent in 2021, they added.
 Finally, they advised that e-commerce and rapid consumer delivery expectations will continue to impact freight costs and capacity availability so shippers should prepare multiple scenarios.

 Challenges remain, of course.
 Results of the American Transportation Research Institute (ATRI) Top Industry Issues survey released during the American Trucking Associations’ Management Conference and Exhibition, identified key industry concerns, including the driver shortage, truck parking, driver compensation and retention, and insurance costs.
 The not-for-profit research organization received responses from 3,122 truck drivers, motor carriers and other industry stakeholders – an all-time record for the 16-year-old survey.